pdav/casan/master/README.md

 Compilation
 -----------

-Prerequisites for the SOS master program are:
+Prerequisites for the CASAN master program are:
 - `g++` version >= 4.7 (see `g++ -v`)
 - ASIO library (Debian package `libasio-dev`)